Embroidery needles: the complete guide

 Tapestry needles

 This blunt-ended, large-eyed needle is used for counted thread embroidery and working whipstitch.
-Tapestry needles are also used for cross stitch, if you want to find out more about this check out our guide to cross stitch needles.
+Tapestry needles are also used for cross stitch.
 We suggest these tapestry needles from Bohin, they are strong, sturdy and perfect for many needlepoint projects.